fmelon/GeneratingSQLQueriesFromNaturalLanguage/README.md

 ## Generating SQL Queries from Natural Language

-This repo provides extension to the implementation of [SQLNet repository](https://github.com/xiaojunxu/SQLNet) and added modules for using character embeddings along with word embeddings for training the bidirectional LSTMs.
+This repo provides extension to the implementation of [SQLNet](https://github.com/xiaojunxu/SQLNet) and added modules for using character embeddings along with word embeddings for training the bidirectional LSTMs.

 The code is implemented in python2.7 using the [PyTorch 0.3.1](http://pytorch.org).
 For install other requirements execute requirements.txt as